neotheicebird/scienceofsoul/_posts/2015-11-23-on-facing-death-all-fears-disappear.md

 permalink: on-facing-the-idea-of-death-all-fears-disappear
 ---

 That's it.
-The title says it all.
-OK, for you I will explain the obvious.
+The title says it all, but here are more thoughts, for the sake of coherence.

 As Steve Jobs famously said ([here](https://youtu.be/UF8uR6Z6KLc)), sometimes when I look into the mirror, I see a mortal being.